-After relaxing the lattice parameters and ionic positions for the $C2/m$ phase, we recompute the band structure and phonon spectra.
-As anticipated, the CDW driven by the $R_{2}^{-}$ modes leads to a metal-insulator phase transition, with the low-symmetry phase featuring a flat band near the Fermi level, formed by recombined niobium $d$ orbitals.
-Interestingly, this band corresponds to an OAL \cite{ma_2023,cano_2022,xu_2024a}, meaning that the Wannier charge centers do not lie on top of the ionic positions.
-As a result, the surface is expected to host topologically non-trivial surface states, provided the cleavage surface intersects the charge center (in this case at the $2a$ Wyckoff position, see supplementary material \cite{supplementary}).
-Regarding stability, the phonon spectra in Fig. \ref{fig:2}(a) still show instabilities, as well as the characteristic lack of dispersion along the van der Waals direction (see Figs. \ref{fig:2}(a) and S5).
+After relaxing the lattice parameters and ionic positions for the $C2/m$ phase, we recomputed the band structure and phonon spectrum.
+As anticipated, the CDW driven by the $R_{2}^{-}$ modes leads to a metal-insulator phase transition, with the low-symmetry phase featuring a flat band near the Fermi level formed by recombined niobium $d$ orbitals.
+Interestingly, this band corresponds to an OAL \cite{ma_2023,cano_2022,xu_2024a}, indicating that it is related to a single Wannier center that does not lie over the ionic positions.
+This implies that the surface is expected to host topologically non-trivial surface states, provided the cleavage surface intersects the charge center, which in this case is at the \( 2a \) Wyckoff position.
+As a result, the underlying mechanism through which the CDW lowers the free energy is likely the enhancement of electronic localization across the \( 2a \) Wyckoff position.
+This increased localization, in turn, accounts for the band’s flatness and its lack of dispersion, even in directions perpendicular to the van der Waals direction.
+Regarding stability, the phonon spectrum in Fig. \ref{fig:2}(a) still shows instabilities, as well as the characteristic lack of dispersion along the van der Waals direction (see Figs. \ref{fig:2}(a) and S5).
 To further explore the system's energy minimization, we compute the BOES across the most unstable phonon modes at high-symmetry points $\Gamma_{1}^{-}$, $Y_1^{-}$, $M_2^{+}$, and $A_2^{+}$.
 As shown in Fig. \ref{fig:2}(b), the BOES for all modes exhibit similar features, with the $\Gamma_{1}^{-}$ mode leading to the lowest energy.
 Given the profile of the BOES and the fact that the $\Gamma$ mode is the only compatible phonon with the low-symmetry $C2$ phase, we identify the $\Gamma_{1}^{-}$ mode as the primary instability in the system.
 Notably, the symmetry properties of $\Gamma_{1}^{-}$ correspond precisely to those of the $\Gamma_{3}^{-}$ mode in the high-symmetry $Immm$ phase when the representation is subduced to the $C2/m$ space group.
 Unlike the flat BOES of $\Gamma_{3}^{-}$ in the $Immm$ phase, the BOES of $\Gamma_{1}^{-}$ in the $C2/m$ phase now resembles a Mexican hat shape, albeit with much smaller minima $\sim 7\ \mathrm{meV/cell}$ than the $R_{2}^{-}$ modes in the $I m m m$ phase.